WhiteCade-FS/Spotify-Music-Search/README.md

 - In another window, cd into /client
 - use "npm run dev" to start the Frontend

+### Easiest way to use the Site
+- If you use the Vercel Live Site link from below, you will see the front as well as be able to use all the features from the backend since Vercel and Heroku are linked.

 ## Links
 - Local Backend: <a>http://127.0.0.1:3001/auth/login</a>
 - Local Frontend: <a>http://127.0.0.1:5173/</a>
 - Heroku Site: <a>https://spotify-music-search-d229755e687e.herokuapp.com/auth/login</a>
+- Vercel Live Site: <a>spotify-music-search-six.vercel.app</a>
 - Spotify API Docs: <a>https://developer.spotify.com/documentation/web-api</a>